 \subsection{Experimental Setup}

-Figure \ref{fig:1dof} shows the 1-DoF robot used in our experiments.
-The robot consists of a linear actuator, two Teensy 3.2 microcontrollers, a passive sensing thermistor, and an active sensing module.
-The active sensing module consists of the Thorlabs HT10K Flexible Polyimide Foil Heater with 10 kOhm Thermistor \citep{thorlabs} (heating element and a temperature sensor) on a fabric-based force sensor \citep{bhattacharjee2013tactile} which is backed by thermal insulation foam.
-The passive sensing thermistor uses the fast-response $10 k \Omega$ NTC thermistor (EPCOS B57541G1103F) \citep{epcos}.
+The 1-DoF robot consists of a linear actuator, two Teensy 3.2 microcontrollers, a passive sensing thermistor, and an active sensing module.
+The active sensing module consists of the Thorlabs HT10K Flexible Polyimide Foil Heater with 10 kOhm Thermistor \cite{thorlabs} (heating element and a temperature sensor) on a fabric based force sensor \cite{bhattacharjee2013tactile} which is backed by thermal insulation foam.
+The passive sensing thermistor uses the fast-response $10 k \Omega$ NTC thermistor (EPCOS B57541G1103F) \cite{epcos}.

-Figure \ref{fig:materials} shows the list of materials used for this set of experiments.
-We selected these materials in order to have a uniform representation of materials from all the four categories (metals, ceramics, polymers, and composites) from the CES Edupack database \citep{ashby2008ces}.
-We included 3 materials from each category.
-We selected 12 materials such that it has both distinguishable and indistinguishable material pairs between them.
-We estimated this by running our performance model using the mid-point of the effusivity range of these materials.
+The materials used for this set of experiments are shown in Fig. \ref{fig:temp_flow}.
+We selected these materials in order to have uniform representation of materials from all four categories (metals, ceramics, polymers, and composites) from the CES Edupack database \cite{ashby2008ces}.
+We selected the $12$ materials such that there are distinguishable and indistinguishable material pairs.
+We estimated this by using the mid-point of the effusivity range of these materials.